 Affordability and How Financial Aid Can Help

-When you're admitted to UCLA, you and your family might have concerns about how you'll cover the costs of tuition, housing and other necessities.
+When you are admitted to UCLA, you and your family might have a lot of concerns about how you’ll cover the costs of tuition, housing and other necessities.
 Our financial aid professionals will make every effort to help you afford to pay for your education.
 Our office is dedicated to helping each family create a strategy that works for them.
 Thanks to the numerous options available, your education can be affordable.It Costs Less Than You Think

 In addition, UCLA offers payment plan options for both tuition and housing so that families can make smaller, regular tuition payments throughout the academic year instead of larger, lump-sum payments.

 Estimated costs for the academic year 2013-14

 |Tuition and Fees**||$12,685|

 |Books and Supplies||$1,536|

 *This figure has been updated to 44% for the 2013-14 academic year. **In addition, the Nonresident Supplemental Tuition is $22,878, bringing the total estimated cost for non-CA residents to $55,285. ***Housing costs may vary depending on the room type and meal plan chosen.